 For example, Brookline High School students from the South Brookline area who want to get to school early or stay late to get work done, meet with teachers or participate in extra-curricular activities would have no public transportation to use.
 Professionals who take the 51 or 60 to work every day would have no other option but take a car to work, adding to the already congested Brookline roads.
 Seniors would lose some of their independence; instead, they would be dependent on family or friends to get around, or would have to use expensive cabs.

-These significant service cuts would be paired with fare increases on all MBTA riders, from students to seniors.
+These significant on all MBTA riders, from students to seniors.
 Under Scenario 1, seniors will be especially impacted by fare increases; bus or subway ticket would go up by 175% or 150% and THE RIDE would increase by 500% for some customers.
 The fare increases are lower under Scenario 2, but the elimination of these two important bus lines would mean far fewer options for residents.

 I have already reached out to the MBTA to express my disappointment at the possibility of the 51 and 60 bus lines being eliminated and their importance to the South Brookline and Greater Brookline community.
 I will continue to work to ensure that public transit remains a viable commuting option for Roslindale, West Roxbury and Brookline residents.